IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

    arrays values.

 Both are very similar, the only difference between them is which data is extracted from the IDS and used for plotting.
-Because of this similarity only the function :guilabel:`plotFluxAoS` will be described in depth.
+Because of this similarity, only the function :guilabel:`plotFluxAoS` will be described in depth.

 The function :guilabel:`plotFluxAoS` requires only one argument: the IDS object.